 Room 401

-Room 401 was featured on Ghost Hunters and is their favorite room.
-It may also be one of the creepiest.
-It is said to be haunted by a male ghost.
-Lord Dunraven, an Irish man, never visited The Stanley but once owned the land it was built on.
+Room 401 at the Stanley is another frequently cited location for paranormal activity and was featured on the TV show Ghost Hunters, where it became a favorite among the crew.
+It is said to be haunted by a male ghost, Lord Dunraven, an Irish nobleman who never stayed at the Stanley but once owned the land it was built on.
+Some believe his spirit may be tied to the property.

 Room 407